-The Department of Justice and Equality (DJE) is committed to protecting the rights and privacy of all individuals in accordance with the EU General Data Protection Regulation, 2016/679 (GDPR) as given further effect in Part 3 of the Data Protection Act 2018.
+The Department of Justice (DOJ) is committed to protecting the rights and privacy of all individuals in accordance with the EU General Data Protection Regulation, 2016/679 (GDPR) as given further effect in Part 3 of the Data Protection Act 2018.

-The Department’s Data Protection Policy sets out how DJE secures and manages personal data in accordance with the Principles of GDPR.
-It can be viewed by clicking on the following link - Department of Justice and Equality Data Protection Policy.
+The Department’s Data Protection Policy sets out how DOJ secures and manages personal data in accordance with the Principles of GDPR.
+It can be viewed by clicking on the following link - Department of Justice Data Protection Policy.
 The Policy also explains how you can request access to your personal data.

-The Data Protection Officer for the Department of Justice and Equality is Ms Eileen Tully.
+The Data Protection Officer for the Irish Film Classification Office is Ger Connolly.

 Data protection queries should be forwarded to email@example.com

 This privacy statement explains how the Irish Film Classification Office (IFCO) collects and uses information about you, based on your visits to this website.
 You also have a right to obtain personal data about you kept by IFCO.
 This is explained is our Data Protection Policy referenced above.

 IFCO does not collect any personal data about you on this website, apart from the information which you volunteer by sending us an email.